How to Get a Library Card

 - Children five years and older may obtain a card with a parent’s or guardian’s signature from the Children’s Room.

-- Grandparents and caregivers who get a card in a child’s name assume the responsibility for all items checked out on that card.
+- Caregivers who get a card in a child’s name assume the responsibility for all items checked out on that card.

 - Teens 14 and over with a school photo ID can sign for their own card.